Modelling resource contention in multi-robot task allocation problems with uncertain timing: Framework

 where the $\max$ is calculated using the approximation described in Section \ref{s:max}.
 The time that robot $B$ completes its action, $T^{f}_{B}$, is then given by:

-For 3 or more robots, the start and finish times of their action are calculated by iteratively applying Eqs. (\ref{eq:max}) and (\ref{eq:finish}) with respect to the previous robot to perform its task.
+For 3 or more robots, the start and finish times of their actions are calculated by iteratively applying Eqs. (\ref{eq:max}) and (\ref{eq:finish}) with respect to the previous robot to perform its task.

-The second case, where the order in which the robots use the resource is not specified, commonly occurs in situations that have a First-In First-Out (FIFO) property, such as queues and some intersections.
+The second case, where the order in which the robots use the resource is not specified but is instead determined by when the robot begins queuing for the resource, exhibits a First-In First-Out (FIFO) property.
 Consider a similar multi-robot scenario to the first case where two robots, $A$ and $B$, travel to a location and perform a task.
 In contrast to the first case, the first robot to arrive at the location is the first to perform its task.
-Clearly, there are two possible orders then in which the tasks can be performed---$A$ followed by $B$, and $B$ followed by $A$.
+For two robots, there are two possible orders in which the tasks can be performed---$A$ followed by $B$, and $B$ followed by $A$.
 To calculate the completion time for each robot, both orders must be considered.
 Consider the case where $A$ arrives before $B$.
 The time that $A$ starts its task is first conditioned on the order in which the robots arrive:

 The time that $A$ completes its task is given by:

 The time that $B$ starts its task is then calculated as:

 and the time that $B$ completes its task is given by: